dadooda/irb_hacks/README.md

 Just in case, snippet history file is called `.irb_snippet_history` in your `$HOME`.

-Snippets maintain **their own** Realine history.
+Snippets maintain **their own** Readline history.
 When you press [Up] and [Down] keys in `ae`, you browse the previously used snippets, not just your previous IRB input.
 Don't retype the snippet you used yesterday -- press [Up] a couple times and you'll see it.

     irb> ae
     (snippet)>> puts "snippet one"